 select new { Customer = customer, Distributor = distributor };

-CS/LU30 Do use implicit typing in the declaration of query variables and range variables.

 CS/LU40 Do align query clauses under the from clause, as shown in the previous examples.

 CS/LU50 Do use where clauses before other query clauses to ensure that later query clauses operate on the reduced, filtered set of data.